 The Paleo and SCD diets have truly transformed my health.
 In addition to eliminating all of the serious autoimmune disease symptoms I was struggling with when starting these diets, a major milestone in itself, I have not had a cold in years and find gaining muscle and staying fit easier than at any other point in my life.

-I began looking into diets due to having Crohn’s disease, an autoimmune disease.
+I began looking into diets in 2012 due to having Crohn’s disease, an autoimmune disease.
 Like many who have seen health improvements with the Paleo diet and other forms of grain free, gluten free diets (such as SCD, GAPS, AIP), I was in a dark place when first starting out.

 After years of attempting to follow the guidance of numerous doctors and western medicine, even some of the most well known doctors in the world on the subject, I was no healthier.
 In fact, it was becoming clearer that following the advice laid out for me by our current medical system was leading me down a path of stronger and stronger medications and even the likelihood of multiple surgeries over my lifetime.